 Will we continue to be known as the place that LOCKS UP more youth than any other place in the world?
 Or will we build a DIFFERENT FUTURE?

-L.A. for Youth is a growing movement led by youth, families and community and faith based organizations to build a positive future for LA’s youth.
+L.A. for Youth is a movement to build a positive future for LA’s youth.

 We are advocating for: